dangoor/rpc/README.md

 * **ignoreInherited**: When true, inherited methods are not run.
 Only methods on the current class can run, not its *super*.
 (Only methods on the immediate object and its prototype will run.)
 Default is *true*.
 * **ignoreWithUnderscorePrefix**: when true, does not run method if it starts with an underscore "_".
 Default is *true*.

 You can delegate multiple models if desired.
-WranggleRpc will run the first method it finds that passes all filters.
+WranggleRpc will run the first registered method it finds that passes all filters.

 #### Registering specific functions